iashupandey/iashupandey/README.md

 - 👯 I’m looking to collaborate on Youtube.
 - 🤔 I’m looking for help with someone who is passionate about web development.
 - 💬 Ask me about HTML/CSS or JAVA OR any tech related stuff
-- 📫 How to reach me: Instagram- iashu_pandey
+- 📫 How to reach me:
+- GMAIL= pashu068@gmail.com
+-  Instagram- iashu_pandey
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Do what you like